- How calculation works?

 |Observation number||sek||At(sek, Date(1971,1,8))|

-The logical values True and False are represented by 1 and 0.
+The logical values in a series are represented by 1 for True and 0 for False.

 |Observation number||sek||Lag(sek, 1)||sek > Lag(sek, 1)|

 The function If is commonly used with logical expressions.
+The function takes three parameters.
 The first parameter is interpreted as a logical expression that determines if the result should be the value of the second or the third parameter.

 If (IsNull(sek),Hi(sek, 10), sek)